GM sets to double revenue, lead US in electric vehicle sales

 GM also pledged to increase its investment in EV charging networks by nearly $750 million through 2025.

 GM's average annual revenue over the past five years is $140 billion, so doubling that would be about $280 billion.
-The company also pledged to increase pretax profit margins from the current 8% to around 12%.
+The company also pledged to raise pretax profit margins from the current 8% to at least 12%.

-Barra said the company could see a $20 billion to $25 billion annual revenue increase from software and services.
+By the end of the decade, GM expects $90 billion in additional annual revenue from electric vehicles, and $80 billion from connected vehicles, new businesses, autonomous ride hailing, software and subscription services, and commercial electric vehicles.
+Annual revenue could be as high as $315 billion, the company said.

 Cruise CEO Dan Ammann said it’s very close to offering a driverless ride-hailing service in San Francisco, but he gave no date.
-Once the rides start, Cruise will ramp up quickly.
-Ammann said it’s possible Cruise could generate $50 billion in annual revenue in six years.
+Once the rides start, Cruise will ramp up quickly and could reach $50 billion in annual revenue by 2030, he said.

 Another revenue source will be Ultra Cruise, GM's next generation of electronic hands-free driver-assist system that will be able to take on 95% of driving tasks.
-The company said the system, due in selected Cadillac luxury vehicles in 2023, will be a “virtually door-to-door hands-free driving experience.”
+The company said the system will debut in some Cadillac vehicles in 2023.

 It will use cameras, radar and laser sensors to follow navigation routes and speed limits, automatically change lanes, obey traffic signals and make turns on 2 million miles (3.2 million kilometers) of roads in the U.S. and Canada.
 Eventually it will learn all paved roads in both countries.